Question: How much hair is needed for a drug test?

 These detailed collection protocols should reassure donors that only a minimal amount of hair is cut for a drug screening and stress the importance of a trained collector.

-How to clean your hair for a drug test
+How do you prepare or clean your hair for a drug test?

 To prepare for a hair drug test, normal hygiene routines should be followed.
-Learn more about if products and treatments affect hair drug test results.
+Read our blog to learn more about if products and treatments and the impact on hair drug testing results.

 Drug testing savings calculator – See your potential savings by quickly generating a full graphical report tailored to your specific business.